rpm-software-management/dnf5/doc/about.rst

  * Advisories (updateinfo, errata)
  * Modules (modulemd)

-Libdnf interfaces with several programming languages with the following support:
+DNF5 is written in C++ and it can interface with several programming languages:

  * C++ - fully supported
  * Python 3 - fully supported